 1.0 INTRODUCTION

 The study aim at examining the importance of bank loan to the performance of Small and medium enterprises (SMEs) sector in Tanzania economy, the study was conducted among the owner of SMEs in Temeke district who access loan from Letshego Bank Tanzania Limited from 2014 to 2017.
+Letshego bank Tanzania limited is one of the private commercial bank in Tanzania licensed by the bank of Tanzania and national banking regulatory, it start to operate in 2015, after Letshego holdings limited acquire 75% of Advance bank Tanzania limited, product provided by Letshego bank include loans, checking saving and debit card.
+It has a total assert of US dollar 8.7 million (2014).
+The bank has branches in Dar es Salaam and other part of Tanzania.

 1.1 Background of the Study

 The role played by small and medium enterprises in economic growth and development have been increased dramatically, as most of government experiencing different reforms and initiatives.
 In china SMEs have become the backbone of China economic growth since the start of economic reforms of 1970s, as the Chinese took the advantage of reforms to engage in small business and private sector, SMEs contribution on China employment and industrial output have been increasing (Tsai,2015).
 The role of SMEs in Czech Republic economy is increasing as Czech economy is still recovering from global economic crisis of around 2007, SMEs are on the effort to adopt new emerging conditions but still contribute to 60.9% of employment and 49.5% of total output of the business community (Karel, et al, 2013).